dzania/Stayhub/backend/tests/README.md

 ## Mocking Strategy

 - **S3 Service**: Mocked to avoid real AWS calls and costs
+- **Stripe Service**: Mocked to avoid real payment processing and costs
 - **Database**: Uses SQLite instead of PostgreSQL for speed
 - **Email Service**: Would be mocked if implemented
 - **External APIs**: Mocked to ensure deterministic tests